samueldlay/whisky-store-postgresql/README.md

 # whisky-store-psql
-A backend API that creates, reads, updates, and deletes values from a JSON file that contains four whisky types.
+A backend API that creates, reads, updates, and deletes values from a PostgreSQL Database.

 ## Installation